cronoh/raivault/readme.md

 # Install RaiVault

-Simply head over to the [releases section](https://github.com/cronoh/raivault/releases)  and download the fully compiled binary for your OS to get started!
+Simply head over to the [releases section](https://github.com/cronoh/raivault/releases) and download the latest version of the application for your OS to get started!

 ___